 About the city

-Saint-Tropez has a history of being a military stronghold and also a quiet fishing village, in its past.
-It was the first town to be liberated along the coast, during World War II.
-Shortly afterwards, it started to become an internationally known resort, probably because of the influx of artists involved with the French “new wave” in cinema and music.
+Saint-Tropez has a history of being a military stronghold and also a quiet fishing village in its past.
+It was the first town to be liberated along the coast during World War II.
+Shortly afterwards, it became an internationally known resort, probably because of the influx of artists involved with the French “new wave” in cinema and music.
 In later years it became a holiday destination for well-heeled Europeans and Americans – the so-called “Jet Set”.
 A little bit of celebrity spotting is a favourite pastime for tourists.
 Saint-Tropez locals are affectionately called Tropéziens, and the town is colloquially known as ¨St-Trop¨.

 How the town got its name